privateprep/coding-space-website/src/pages/programs/girlcode-program.md

       Only 26% of tech jobs are held by women.
 Male-dominated coding classes can be an intimidating way to start learning to code.
 By creating a welcoming and inclusive environment for girls to learn to code, we can help change the gender gap in tech.
   - type: textAndImageBlock
     buttons:
-      bgColor: "#faf6ee"
+      bgColor: "#ffffff"
       fgColor: "#9de2dd"
       textColor: "#264548"
       list:
-        - title: Sign Up
+        - title: Learn More
           content: /classes?genders[]=GirlCode
     textColor: "#264548"
-    bgColor: "#faf6ee"
+    bgColor: "#ffffff"
     image:
       image: /img/GirlCode-around-a-table.jpg
       alt: GirlCode
     mediaPosition: right
-    mdContent: >-
+    mdContent: |-
       ## Choose Your Class Type

       ### Experience Levels and Formats For Every Fit

       Ready to sign up for a GirlCode Class or Camp?
-Every seasonal class and camp program we offer includes a GirlCode option.
-Check out our Programs page to learn more and register.
+See what's available.
+    fgColor: "#9de2dd"
   - type: textOnly
     textAlign: center
     bgColor: "#264548"